Fauntleroy and Flossy – The Detail

 The intercom buzzed, “Sir, your daughter has a question about the new tile in the executive bathroom.
 And the furniture movers are here to empty the oval office and the decorator’s van is here with the Louis XVI.”

-“Wait, what Louis XIV, the fourth not the sixth the fourth.”
+“Wait, what Louis XIV, the fourteenth not the sixteenth the fourteenth.”

 The secretary handed him the packing slip with the information.